thequietlife/web-hacking/assets/notes.md

 Starting is hard, for me sticking with something is even harder.
 There is so much information out there about bug bounty hunting.
 It can be overwhelming.
 I am following Bugcrowd's Bug Bounty 101 run by InsiderPhD.
-And committing to putting in time everyday.
+And committing to putting in time everyday

 Day 1 homework - learning about computational thinking (decomposition, pattern recognition, loops, pattern generalization, algorithmn design)